circonus/docs/content/contribution-guidelines.md

 spaces converted to hyphens.
 Hyphens are specifically important as the directory name impacts the URL path of pages within the section and in turn, their SEO.

 The `_index.md` file defines a section and allows for specification of yaml front matter (metadata) for the section.
-Front matter should contain the official section title as well as a weight indicating the appearance order in relation to sibling sections.
-Here is front matter within an `_index.md` file for a section named
+Front matter should contain the official section title as well as a weight indicating the appearance order in relation to sibling sections, where lower weight gets higher precedence.

-"Dashboards":
+Here is front matter within an `_index.md` file for a section named "Dashboards":

 ```
 ---